dmoerner/pytorrent/README.md

 - Svelte Web front-end for easy uploading of `.torrent` files and viewing download progress.
 Includes a dynamically-generated SVG status bar to track each piece as it completes.
+- Supports starting and stopping torrents.

 Feature Roadmap:

 - Support downloading of torrent files which consist of directories, rather than only single-file torrents.
 - Support seeding torrents.
-- Support starting and stopping torrents.
 - Support multiple simultaneous downloads in the front-end.
+- Respect optional tracker "min interval" key.
 - Simplify installation and deployment.

 # Installation